LOCATION & PARKING

 Please refrain from using any numbing creams prior to your appointment.

 Numbing creams need to be left on the skin for an extended period of time before your appointment in order to be effective.
 As a result, it can change the structure and texture of the skin; this often makes your tattoo much harder to apply and can take longer to tattoo you.
 There are also many numbing creams currently on the market with ingredients that can affect blood flow in the area, cause a reaction, cause difficulty with healing, or have a percentage of lidocaine higher than the recommended amount; in which lidocaine toxicity would be a risk.
-I use Bactine Max, which contains 4% lidocaine to relieve some of the discomfort during shading; it must be applied after the lines of your tattoo are completed so as not to remove the stencil.
-If you come in with numbing cream on, we will unfortunately need to reschedule.
-Feel free to reach out to me if you have any questions about numbing products!
+However, I’m 100% in favor of pain management, so I use Bactine Max, which contains 4% lidocaine (the maximum recommended over the counter dosage) to relieve some of the discomfort during shading; it must be applied after the lines of your tattoo are completed so as not to remove the stencil.
+Please don’t hesitate to reach out if you have any questions or concerns about numbing products!

 Always check your email the day of your appointment.

-It’s generally rare and something I avoid if I can help it, but there may be times I’m running late or need to reschedule your appointment last minute for health reasons or emergencies.
+It’s pretty rare and something I avoid if I can help it, but there may be times I’m running late or need to reschedule your appointment last minute for health reasons or emergencies.

 HOW LONG WILL I BE THERE?